-The original foam on the cushions was still in great shape, so I removed all of the old chenille fabric and covered the original foam with a layer of batting.
-Then, I cut out a rectangular piece of fabric, sewed darts in all of the corners, and stapled it over the foam and onto the plywood backing.
+The original foam on the old cushions was still in great shape.
+I removed all of the old chenille fabric and covered the original foam with a layer of batting.
+Then, I cut out a rectangular piece of fabric and sewed darts in all of the corners.
+Next, I stapled it over the foam and onto the plywood backing.
 I covered the back with the original seats' backing fabric as it was still in good shape.

 I still need to add some paint touch-ups trim to the dinette frame, but the recovered cushions already make this nook look so much better!

 You can watch the entire tutorial on how to reupholster camper dinette foam cushions here: